Malaysia to stop using Sinovac vaccine after supply ends - minister | Health

 - Malaysia

-Malaysia will increasingly use the Pfizer-BioNTech mRNA vaccines, Minister Adham Baba told a news conference.
-The Southeast Asian country secured 12 million doses of the Sinovac vaccine so far, enough to cover 18.75% of the population.
+Malaysia's inoculation drive will be largely anchored by the Pfizer-BioNTech mRNA vaccine moving forward, health minister Adham Baba told a news conference with other top ministry officials.
+The Southeast Asian country has secured about 45 million doses of the Pfizer-BioNTech vaccine, enough to cover 70% of the population, compared to 16 million doses of Sinovac's shot, the officials said.

+"About half of the 16 million have already been distributed, so the rest will be used to cover second doses," Adham said.
+"For those who have yet to be vaccinated, they will receive the Pfizer vaccine."

+The government had previously said it had secured 12 million Sinovac doses, as part of a deal which would see state-linked firm Pharmaniaga carrying out a fill-and-finish process on the vaccine for local distribution.
+The announcement to stop using Sinovac's inactivated virus vaccine comes amid increasing concern over its efficacy against new and more contagious variants of the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)